Lucy (George Harrison guitar): John Sebastian, Rick Derringer

-Clapton and Harrison
+Eric Clapton, George Harrison

 The guitar had only been in Armstrong's shop for a few days when it was purchased by Eric Clapton.
-Clapton did not play this instrument much, his principal guitars in 1966–1968 being his psychedelic 1964 SG called "The Fool", a 1964 ES-335, a 1963 or 64 Reverse Firebird, and a sunburst 1960 Les Paul he bought from Andy Summers.
+Clapton did not play this instrument much, his principal guitars in 1966–1968 being his psychedelic 1964 SG called "The Fool", a 1964 ES-335, a 1964 Gibson Reverse Firebird I, and a sunburst 1960 Les Paul he bought from Andy Summers.
 In August 1968 Clapton gave the red Les Paul as a present to his good friend George Harrison.
 Harrison dubbed the guitar "Lucy", after redhead comedian Lucille Ball.

 Harrison and the Beatles were at the time recording their self-titled double album (also known as "the White Album"), and had been working for several weeks on "While My Guitar Gently Weeps".
 Harrison had been unable to record a lead guitar part that he was satisfied with; moreover, Lennon and McCartney were dismissive of the song and "didn't try very hard".
-Knowing that his bandmates would be on good behaviour around a guest musician, Harrison invited Clapton to come into EMI Studios on September 6 and play on the song, telling him "you don't need to bring a guitar, you know I've got a good Les Paul you can use."
-Clapton overdubbed the part in a single take.
+Knowing that his bandmates would be on good behaviour around a guest musician, Harrison invited Clapton to come into EMI Studios on September 6 and play on the song, telling him "you don't need to bring a guitar, you know I've got a good Les Paul you can use".
+Clapton would join the Beatles in the studio and together, they would record 28 takes of the rhythm track (Ringo Starr on drums, Harrison on acoustic guitar, McCartney on piano, Lennon on organ, and Clapton playing Lucy).
+Take 25 was chosen as the final master, and overdubs were added at later sessions.
 The story that Clapton ceremoniously presented Harrison with the guitar after this session is a widely repeated myth.

 Harrison continued to play Lucy as one of his principal guitars for the remainder of his time with the Beatles.
 It can be seen in the promotional videos for "Revolution" and “The Ballad of John and Yoko”, and the 1970 Let It Be documentary film.
-Lucy can be heard during the three-way guitar solo near the end of "The End".
+Lucy can also be heard during the three-way guitar solo near the end of "The End".

 Theft and recovery

 In 1973 Lucy was one of the items stolen in a burglary at Harrison's home in Beverly Hills.
 The thief or an intermediary sold it at Whalin's Sound City on Sunset Boulevard in Hollywood; owner George Whalin promptly resold it (in violation of the statutory 30-day waiting period) to Miguel Ochoa, a musician from Guadalajara, Mexico.
-When the red guitar appeared on a police stolen-property bulletin Whalin called Ochoa's contact number, his friend Mark Havey; this began a lengthy negotiation which resulted, ultimately, in Harrison via Havey trading Ochoa a sunburst Les Paul and a Fender Precision Bass for the return of Lucy.
+When the red guitar appeared on a police stolen-property bulletin, Whalin called Ochoa's contact number, his friend Mark Havey; this began a lengthy negotiation, which ultimately resulted in Harrison via Havey trading Ochoa a sunburst Les Paul and a Fender Precision Bass for the return of Lucy.
 Harrison later referred to the incident as a "kidnapping"; he kept Lucy until his death in 2001.
 In 2014, the History Channel show Brad Meltzer's Lost History featured this story.